top of page

 Fact: Modern implants last 20–25 years, sometimes even longer.

 Older implants had a shorter lifespan.
 Today’s high-quality implants, when combined with robotic precision, can last two decades or more in most patients.
-For many people, this means a single surgery lasts a lifetime.
+For many individuals, this means a single surgery lasts a lifetime.

 Myth 4: You Won’t Walk Normally Again